SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

-paradigm shifts—from object-oriented, dynamic, and functional programming to unstructured data and cloud computing, to distributed processing and machine learning, to ISO 9000, CMM, RUP, and Agile— I've remained committed to disciplined engineering within the creative software process.
+paradigm shifts—from object-oriented, dynamic, and functional programming to unstructured data and cloud computing, to distributed processing and machine learning, to ISO 9000, CMM, RUP, and Agile— I've remained committed to disciplined engineering within the creative software construction process.

-I employ **agentic AI** across the full development stack —architecture through deployment—while honoring agile guarantees, disciplined engineering and best-practices.
+Today, I employ **agentic AI** across the full development stack —architecture through deployment—while honoring agile guarantees, disciplined engineering and best-practices.

-_I'm a seasoned old-school coder who is manic about crafting software that I'm proud of.
+_I'm an old-school coder who's manic about crafting software that I'm proud of.
 I love this shit._

 ## 1. Contact